alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Considerations

-Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field.
+Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field too.
-FLAM3 for Houdini use CVEX programming language, it work within the Houdini ecosystem and it deal with 3D points ( its flat on the XY plane but still ) instead of pixels so the speed is not on par to what you are used from fractal flame applications that rely heavily on GPU or written exclusively in c++ without the burden of an host application to run within.

-However, being inside Houdini has its majot advantages and the speed if you know how to create your flames isnt bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
-You start with low setting and work your way up, as everything in Houdini.
+Being inside Houdini has its major advantages and the speed if you know how to create your flames isnt bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
+You start with default settings and work your way up, as everything in Houdini.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some much less and some a bit more.
-A few exceptions went above 128 and up to 256.
+A few exceptions went above 128 and up to 256/512.

 Some flames require truly an high amount of iterations to resolve properly.
+Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.
+They have been choosen becasue they use variations I have implemented too and becasue they are really expensive to solve.

-Below some presets Chaotica software ship with ported inside FLAM3 for Houdini.
-Those presets require hundreds of iteration to show you the proper results, some of them require thousands.
+Those presets require hundreds of iterations to show you the proper results, some of them require thousands.

 Lets start with this gnarl preset: